 - Pair of lines – Intersecting and perpendicular lines, Parallel lines.

-- Types of Angles – Acute, obtuse, right, straight, complete, reflex and zero angles.
+- Types of Angles – Acute, obtuse, right, straight, reflex, complete and zero angles.

-- Classification of triangles on the basis of sides and angles.
+- Classification of triangles on the basis of sides and of angles.

-- Types of quadrilaterals – Trapezium, parallelogram, rectangle, rhombus, square.
+- Types of quadrilaterals – Trapezium, parallelogram, rectangle, square, rhombus.